SilkRose/Pony/src/stories/ideas.md

 18. Twilight goes home and thinks about it.
 19. Pinkie goes to Rarity.
 20. Pinkie tells Rarity about Twilight and what happened.
-21. Pinkie tells Rarity about Twilight’s unassuredness on who to date.
+21. Pinkie tells Rarity about Twilight's unassuredness on who to date.
 22. Rarity suggests they both go on a date with Twilight and let her decide.
 23. Pinkie agrees.
-24. The next day Twilight tells them she couldn’t sleep and that she doesn’t know what to do.
+24. The next day Twilight tells them she couldn't sleep and that she doesn't know what to do.
 25. Rarity tells Twilight her suggestion.
 26. Pinkie says she is on board if Twilight is.
 27. Twilight says she will do it.